Rushang08/SepiaTask/README.md

 #Unit Test Case

-- setup the test case for data verification
+- Setup the test case for data verification